 Adults: The recommended dose is 30 mg once a day.

 Heartburn Associated with GERD

-How should I take Dexilant?Take Dexilant only as prescribed by your doctor.
-You can take Dexilant with or without food.
-Swallow Dexilant capsules whole.
-If you have trouble with this, you can open the capsules and sprinkle the contents on a tablespoon of applesauce.
-Be sure to swallow the applesauce mixture right away.
+How should I take this medication?Take Dexilant exactly as prescribed by your healthcare provider.

+Take Dexilant with or without food.
+Swallow capsules whole.
+Do not chew the capsules.
+If you have trouble swallowing Dexilant capsules, open the capsules and sprinkle the contents on a tablespoon of applesauce.
+Swallow the applesauce mixture right away.
 Do not chew the mixture or store for later use.

-What should I do if I miss a dose of Dexilant?If you miss a dose, take it as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
+What should I do if I miss a dose of this medication?If you miss a dose of Dexilant, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 - The Power of ProbioticsProbiotics and other supplements have been hyped as remedies for digestive problems.
 But do they really work, and can some make your symptoms worse?

 - Top Ten Fast Facts About PPIsWhen it comes to this popular class of medications, here's what you need to know.

 - Do Over-the-Counter Proton Pump Inhibitors Work?You might wonder why you need a prescription if many PPIs are available over the counter.
 Get the answers to this and other questions about OTC PPIs.